15 Tricks to Help Sell Your Home Faster—and for More Money

 Do this—pretend you’re moving out.
 Take all the things that make your home “your” personal sanctuary (e.g., family photos, religious decor and kitschy memorabilia), pack them up and put them in storage.
 Buyers want to visualize your house being their house—and it’s difficult for them to do that with all your personal items marking the territory as yours.
 If you’re buying, find out what you need to know before doing a final property walk-through.
 Make sure you don’t do any of these things if you’re trying to sell your house.

 Keep the faux-moving in motion.
 Pack up all your trinkets, anything that is sitting on top of a countertop, table, or other flat surfaces.
-Anything that you haven't used in at least a year?
+Anything that you haven’t used in at least a year?
 That goes, too.
 Give away what you can, throw away as much as possible of what remains, and then pack the rest to get it ready to move.
 Permanently declutter your home with these tips.
-Check out these other 12 decorating tips that will make home selling go faster.

 Add some stats to your listing